csiro-risk-assessment/mozzie/README.md

 with `cythonize` which converts the cython code to C code, which may then be compiled and run.
 The actual process of doing this is different on different computers: in the `code` directory we provide a few different build scripts (`build_easy.sh`, `build_pearcey.sh`, `build_mac.sh`, etc).

+### Testing the code

+Tests of the code may be found In the `tests` directory.
+Run the tests by using, for example, `python TestGrid.py`, which runs all the tests of the `Grid` class.
+All the tests may be run using `run_all_tests.sh`.

 ### Simulating

 The core code consists of python objects that you must instantiate in a "runner" python script that defines your mathematical model.
 An example is `example1/runner.py`, and there are other more sophisticated models in the other `example` directories.
 Generally, each "runner" python script contains the following.